-The PHPs / PIHPs will analyze and address problems identified and include the analysis in the report to DHB.
-In situations where providers are involved, the PHPs / PIHPs may require provider corrective action plans or take other measures to ensure consumer protection.
-DHB will require corrective action plans of the PHP / PIHP if it is determined that appropriate action was not taken by the PHP / PIHP.
+The PIHPs will analyze and address problems identified and include the analysis in the report to DHB and the intradepartmental monitoring team.
+In situations where providers are involved, the PIHPs may require provider corrective action plans or take other measures to ensure consumer protection.
+DHB will require corrective action plans of the PIHP if it is determined that appropriate action was not taken by the PIHP.
 Such corrective action plans are subject to DHB approval and monitored by DHB.
-DHB requires the PIHPs / PHP to contact DHB immediately about any issue that has or may have a significant negative impact on beneficiary health and welfare.
-DHB and the PHPs / PIHPs work together to resolve such issues as they occur.
+DHB requires the PIHPs to contact DHB immediately about any issue that has or may have a significant negative impact on beneficiary health and welfare.
+DHB and the PIHPs work together to resolve such issues as they occur.